+Does your dog love to chew on wood trim?
+If so, you’re not alone.
 Several dog owners have thought about this question.
 People come up with different theories about why dogs chew on wood, but there is no clear answer to it.
-There are many reasons that dogs chew on wood and other items, all of which are not entirely known for sure.

 Reasons Why Dogs Chew On Wood

-Among many some of the reasons that why dogs chew on wood are as following
+Among many, some of the reasons why dogs chew on wood or wooden furniture are as following

-Sometimes dogs chew on wood because they have a habit of doing it, but there could be other reasons why they do it as well.
+Sometimes dogs chew on wood or wood shards because they have a habit of doing it on any piece of wood they find.

 It’s not necessarily bad that your dog is chewing on wood for pleasure because dogs also need to have fun and express themselves in other ways than barking.